Neptune3013/fallout-limine-theme/README.md

 ### Edit Limine.conf
 The following are specific to v12 of Limine (Last tested with v12.3)
 #### If not using Secure Boot
 Change the `wallpaper:...` directory to .png if using the High resolution version.
+No other changes necessary.

 #### If Using Secure Boot
 - Run `sudo b2sum /boot/background.jpg` and append the output followed by a "#" after `wallpaper: boot():/background.jpg` in Limine.conf (assuming one is using the low res .jpg)